 Everyone you admire for having learned something they learned by doing and living a life.

--- you know the old school
+like learned by building -- you know the old school one ?

 learned by founding startups and getting screwed out of deals and this led to him and Nivi founding Angellist and so on.